Average Weather in Atlanta Georgia, United States

 Average Daily Incident Shortwave Solar Energy

 For the purposes of this report, the geographical coordinates of Atlanta are 33.749 deg latitude, -84.388 deg longitude, and 981 ft elevation.

-The topography within 2 miles of Atlanta contains only modest variations in elevation, with a maximum elevation change of 180 feet, and an average elevation above sea level of 995 feet.
-Within 10 miles contains significant variations in elevation (495 feet).
-Within 50 miles contains large variations in elevation (2,014 feet).
+The topography within 2 miles of Atlanta contains only modest variations in elevation, with a maximum elevation change of 180 feet and an average elevation above sea level of 995 feet.
+Within 10 miles contains only modest variations in elevation (495 feet).
+Within 50 miles contains significant variations in elevation (2,014 feet).

 The area within 2 miles of Atlanta is covered by artificial surfaces (100%), within 10 miles by artificial surfaces (83%) and trees (13%), and within 50 miles by trees (57%) and artificial surfaces (26%).